linode/docs/docs/guides/akamai/new-dbaas-partner/index.md

 Users have to delete the old database after restoring the data to avoid extra billing.

 ## Pricing
-Starting November 11, 2024, we will offer new 2-node plans for dedicated databases.
-We will introduce dedicated 512GB plans in the second half of 2025.
+Starting November 14, 2024, we will offer new 2-node plans for dedicated databases.

 ### Shared Managed Database Plans